spkcspider/spkcspider/README.md

 ## Referrer
 * normal referrer mode: send token to referrer, client verifies with hash that he sent the token.
 * server-less referrer mode (sl): token is transferred as GET parameter and no POST request is made (less secure as client sees token and client is not authenticated)
-* domain referrer mode (domain): token get referrer domain but nothing more, doesn't work with other intentions.
-BUT: can be automated.
-Useful for tag updates (only active if feature requests domain mode)
+* domain referrer mode (domain): referrer domain is add to token.
+Doesn't work with other intentions (but "live" mode is active as no filter will be created) and works only if domain_mode is active.
+Can be automated, doesn't require user approval.
+Useful for tag updates (only active if feature requests domain mode).

 ## payment intention